Skip to content

 High-quality, relevant backlinks act as “votes of confidence” for your website, telling search engines that your content is valuable and trustworthy.

 On the other hand, toxic backlinks can have the opposite effect.
-They can be seen as attempts to manipulate search engine rankings, which can result in penalties or a significant drop in your website’s visibility and credibility.
+They can be seen as attempts to manipulate search engine rankings, resulting in penalties or a significant drop in your website’s visibility and credibility.

 The consequences of having bad backlinks can be severe.
 They can lead to: